geodynamics/Rayleigh/doc/source/User_Guide/model_setup.rst

 Be sure to leave the ``nr_count`` and ``dr_weights`` parameters unset in ``main_input`` if you wish to use a uniform grid in radius.

-ADD FINAL PARAGRAPH HERE ABOUT READING A GRIDFILE.

 .. _numerical_controls: